SonyaMoisset/Team-Treehouse_Training/README.md

 - Coding Your First HTML5 Game => VIEWED | 26/05/2017
 - Practice Strings in Ruby => VIEWED | 02/06/2017
 - Practice Input and Output in Java => VIEWED | 02/06/2017
+- Practice Input and Output in Ruby => VIEWED | 02/06/2017

 # Courses
 - Website Basics => COMPLETED | 14/12/2016 | 101 points